 Gel electrophoresis separates DNA fragments by size in a solid support medium such as an agarose gel.
-Sample (DNA) are pipetted into the sample wells, followed by the application of an electric current at the anodal, negative end which causes the negatively-charged DNA to migrate (electrophorese) towards the bottom (cathodal, positive) end.
-The rate of migration is proportional to size: smaller fragments move more quickly, and wind up at the bottom of the gel.
+Sample (DNA) are pipetted into the sample wells, followed by the application of an electric current which causes the negatively-charged DNA to migrate (electrophorese) towards the anodal, positive (+ve) end.
+The rate of migration is proportional to size: smaller fragments move more quickly and wind up at the bottom of the gel.

 Requirements/ Instrumentation of Agarose Gel Electrophoresis

 The equipment and supplies necessary for conducting agarose gel electrophoresis are relatively simple and include:

 - An electrophoresis chamber and power supply